shima8823/SCOP/README.md

 # SCOP
-SCOP is 42 project.
-Basic GPU rendering with OpenGL.
+SCOP is 42 project.Basic GPU rendering with OpenGL.

 The program should load a 3D object from an .obj file and display it in a window using perspective projection.

 The object should rotate around its central axis.

 # How to Run